BopenStarbound/BopenStarbound/README.md

 ### Bug Fixes
 * Invalid character inventories are updated when loading in, allowing players to swap inventory mods with pre-existing characters.
 * Fix vanilla world file size bloating issue.
-* Modifying a single status property no longer re-networks every status property on the entity (server and client must be running at least OpenStarbound 0.15)
+* Modifying a single status property no longer re-networks every status property on the entity (server and client must be running at least BopenStarbound 0.15)
 ### Misc
 * Player functions for saving/loading, modifying the humanoid identity, manipulating the inventory.
-[Documentation](https://github.com/OpenStarbound/OpenStarbound/tree/main/doc/lua/openstarbound)
+[Documentation](https://github.com/BopenStarbound/BopenStarbound/tree/main/doc/lua/BopenStarbound)
 * Character swapping (rewrite from StarExtensions, currently command-only: `/swap name` case-insensitive, only substring required)
 * Custom user input support with a keybindings menu (rewrite from StarExtensions)
 * Positional Voice Chat that works on completely vanilla servers, uses Opus for crisp, HD audio (rewrite from StarExtensions)